January 23, 2023

 Hand drawn blue calendar July 19, 2022

-A massive congratulations to Jo, Jess, Kate, Jenny, Vicki and David who completed their relay race across the English Channel on June 23rd starting at 4.50 am in the morning and finishing with David on French soil at 7.25 pm.
-They each swam in rotation for 1 hour across the 21-mile channel in an amazing […]
+A massive congratulations to Jo, Jess, Kate, Jenny, Vicki and David who completed their relay race across the English Channel on June 23rd starting at 4.50 am and finishing with David on French soil at 7.25 pm.

 Sign up to